sampottinger/osacc-github-first-steps/README.md

 ### Saving changes to your code on your computer

 ### Editing files in the browser
+When you are done, click on codespaces in the bottom left to and click "Stop Current Codespace" to turn off the VM.
+You can come back to it later!
+However, after some time (a few days) it will be deleted.

 ## Submitting a pull request to resolve an issue